 Business Continuity Life Cycle

-Business Impact Analysis is a data collection activity that is achieved via interview with the functional owners and administrators of a business function to understand:
+The Business Impact Analysis is a collaborative data collection activity.
+Interviews are conducted with the functional owners and administrators of a business function to understand:

 - Services provided by the business function